Subglottic stenosis: Mechanism

 High cuff pressure or long-term intubation can cause damage to the tracheal mucosa, causing inflammation, ulceration, and breakdown of cartilage.
 When the injury heals, scarring occurs, narrowing the airway.
 Treatment-related risk factors include repeated intubation, the presence of a nasogastric tube, and size of an endotracheal tube.
 Person-related risk factors include systemic diseases, the likelihood of infection, and inadequate perfusion.
 Acid reflux may cause narrowing due to scarring resulting from stomach acid damaging the tracheal mucosa.
 10-23% of causes result due to narrowing arising from granulomatosis with polyangiitis.
 In these cases, it is believed that this is more common in people under the age of 20.
 Around 66% of sarcoidosis cases involve the airway.

 Diagnosis

 CT scans and MRI (magnetic resonance imaging) can help in diagnosis.
 X-rays can determine the location and size of the narrowed airway portion.
 Optical coherence tomography (OCT) can help observe the progression of the injury.
 Esophageal pH monitoring can help detect any acid reflux, which can worsen the condition.
-An endoscope can be inserted and used to see the vocal cords, airway, and esophagus.
+A laryngoscopy or an endoscope can be inserted and used to see the vocal cords, airway, and esophagus/trachea.
 Spirometry is a useful way to measure respiratory function.
 People affected by subglottic stenosis have a FEV1 of over 10.